eigenlicht/docgen/README.md

 ### Sphinx special directives###

-* :params: [:types:]
+* `:params: [:types:]`

-    will parse the function header for the arguments and add ':param arg1:' for each argument to the docstring.
-If you have ':types:' written in the same line as the :params: directive, it will also add ':type arg1:' for each argument.
+    will parse the function header for the arguments and add `:param arg1:` for each argument to the docstring.
+If you have `:types:` written in the same line as the :params: directive, it will also add `:type arg1:` for each argument.

 Known Issues
 ------------